Supreme Court’s Power To Directly Grant Divorce

 Case Description

-However, the process of obtaining a divorce from a Family Court is lengthy as it is inundated with a huge volume of similar cases.
-To receive a decree for divorce at the earliest, the parties approach the Supreme Court asking it to use its powers under Article 142 of the Constitution of India to dissolve the marriage.
-Article 142 of the Constitution enables the Court to issue or pass any order that it feels is necessary to provide “complete justice” in a case before it.
+In 2014, two parties moved the Supreme Court to grant them divorce using its powers under Article 142.
+Article 142 of the Indian Constitution exclusively enables the Supreme Court to issue or pass any order that it feels is necessary to provide ‘complete justice’ in a case before it.